yizhu-joy/SmishX/README.md

 # Supplementary Materials

-This repository contains the supplementary materials for a submitted paper.
-Please note that this repository is created and maintained under **anonymous** conditions to adhere to the double-blind review process.
+This repository contains the supplementary materials for an accepted SOUPS 2025 paper.

 ## Contents